absingh927/zentalk/zentalk/README.md

-### Zenhub CommentSystem
+### Zentalk

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-The app automatically creates dummy data to work with that inclues, users, posts and comments.
+The app automatically creates dummy data to show some initial posts.

 - `yarn` to install dependencies for the application.
 - `yarn start` to launch application.
 It will automatically open to `localhost:3000`
 - Make sure you are in the /zentalk folder when you run `start`.

 - Uses Reactstrap compoents to build layout in Bootstrap 4.
 It uses flexbox!
 - The application is mobile friendly.